Rigidity of the Torelli subgroup in $Out(F_N)$: Strong rigidity of an -graph

 \subsubsection{The image of a rose does not contain any valence 3 vertex.}

 A second technical point in our proof of Proposition~\ref{p:roses_sent_to_roses} is to show the following fact.
-This will be the only place in the proof where the argument for $N=3$ differs from the general case.
+This will be the only place in this section where the argument for $N=3$ differs from the general case.

 \begin{prop} Let $N\ge 3$, and let $f$ be an injective graph map of $\ens$.
 Assume that either $N\ge 4$, or else that $f$ extends to an injective graph map of $\ns$.

 Let $\sigma_1,\sigma_2$ and $\sigma_3$ be three one-edge nonseparating free splittings of $F_N$ which refine to a $3$-petal rose.